sonicrules1234/sonicbot_rust/README.md

 Note 3: If you are upgrading from version 0.1.7, you need to make your conf.json look like conf.json.dist.
 You will also have to delete the data storage files for your networks.
 They all start with sonicbotdata_

+Note 4: If you are upgrading to version 0.2.0, data is stored differently, now as sonicbotdata_network.db